cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-29.1-released/index.md

   - cloudnativepg
   - cnpg
   - security
-  - CVE
+  - cve
   - high-availability
 summary: "CloudNativePG 1.29.1 and 1.28.3 are now available.
-These releases address CVE-2026-44477 (Critical, CVSS 9.4) in the metrics exporter, remediate additional CVEs in pgx and the Go runtime, and ship important HA fixes including two data-safety failover bugs.
+These releases address CVE-2026-44477 (Critical, CVSS 9.4) in the metrics exporter, remediate additional CVEs in pgx and the Go runtime, and ship important HA fixes including a data-safety bug in the failover path.
 All users should upgrade immediately."
 ---

 The CloudNativePG community is releasing **maintenance updates for all currently supported series**: **1.29.1** and **1.28.3**.

 This is a high-priority release.
 It addresses **[CVE-2026-44477](https://github.com/cloudnative-pg/cloudnative-pg/security/advisories/GHSA-423p-g724-fr39)**
-— the first CVE officially assigned against CloudNativePG, rated **Critical** with a CVSS v4 score of **9.4** — alongside additional CVE remediations in dependencies and the Go runtime.
+(the first CVE officially assigned against CloudNativePG, rated **Critical** with a CVSS v4 score of **9.4**), alongside additional CVE remediations in dependencies and the Go runtime.

 On the reliability side, three independent bugs in the HA failover path are